A Step-by-Step Guide to Getting Started

 IBM Cloud Tools for Swift provides Mac users with a simple interface for deploying, managing and monitoring end-to-end Swift applications.
 The application integrates with tools designed by IBM Swift Engineers to easily get started writing Swift on the Server.
 Download the Beta version here then follow these 7 steps to start using it.

 1. Discover IBM Cloud Tools for Swift

 For those interested in creating Swift applications that span both client and server-side code, IBM has created and is updating a new exploratory app to help.
 IBM Cloud Tools for Swift (ICT) simplifies the management and deployment of server-side assets.
-ICT is a Mac Application that allows you to group client-side and server-side code written in Swift; deploy the server-side code to Bluemix, IBM’s Cloud platform; then monitor and manage your Projects from within the application.
+ICT is a Mac Application that allows you to group client-side and server-side code written in Swift; deploy the server-side code to IBM Cloud; then monitor and manage your Projects from within the application.
 A Project in ICT is the marriage of related server-side and front-end/client-side code.
 It enables you to group both portions of your application to easily understand its components.

 We offer three options for creating Projects.
 If you are interested in learning more about how to develop Swift on the Server, we suggest you start with the BluePic sample app option.
 If you already have an understanding of Swift on the Server, you can create a Kitura Project.
 Kitura is an open sourced light-weight web framework for writing Swift on the server.
 You can learn more about IBM’s Swift-related initiatives by clicking here.
-If you are already creating client or server-side code in Swift on Bluemix, create an Empty Project where you can add existing assets.
+If you are already creating client or server-side code in Swift on IBM Cloud, create an Empty Project where you can add existing assets.

 To get started, download the Beta version of IBM Cloud Tools for Swift from our site by clicking here.

-2. Get a Bluemix account
+2. Get an IBM Cloud account

 3. Start a new Project